protontypes/open-sustainable-technology/README.md

 - [fellingdater](https://github.com/hanecakr/fellingdater) - A suite of functions designed to assist dendrochronologists in inferring estimates for felling dates, derived from dated tree-ring series.
 - [lasR](https://github.com/r-lidar/lasR) - Production of canopy height model, digital terrain model, tree detection and segmentation on large coverage.
 - [TreeCrownDelineation](https://github.com/AWF-GAUG/TreeCrownDelineation) - This package performs automatic delineation of individual tree crowns in remote sensing imagery.
+- [riskmapjnr](https://github.com/ghislainv/riskmapjnr) - Obtain maps of the spatial risk of deforestation and forest degradation following the methodology developed in the context of the Jurisdictional and Nested REDD+ (JNR) and using only a forest cover change map as input.

 ### Plants and Vegetation
 - [OpenPlantPathology](https://github.com/openplantpathology/OpenPlantPathology) - Open Plant Pathology is an initiative that supports and promotes the spread of all open, transparent and reproducible practices in the field of plant pathology.